-But is Realty Mogul vs. Fundrise right for you?
-We're going to break down the advantages and disadvantages of these two well-known real estate platforms to help you make a decision.
-We will be covering the requirements, fees, investment types, and how much money you need to have to get started.
+Which real estate platform is best for you?
+In this article, I’ll discuss the advantages and disadvantages of Realty Mogul and Fundrise to help you make a decision.
+I’ll also walk you through the requirements, fees, investment types, and how much money you need to have to get started.

 About Realty Mogul